Social media optimization: Origins and implementation

 According to Lon Safko and David K. Brake in The Social Media Bible, it is also important to act like a publisher by maintaining an effective organizational strategy, to have an original concept and unique "edge" that differentiates one's approach from competitors, and to experiment with new ideas if things do not work the first time.
 If a business is blog-based, an effective method of SMO is using widgets that allow users to share content to their personal social media platforms.
 This will ultimately reach a wider target audience and drive more traffic to the original post.
-Blog widgets and plug-ins for post-sharing are most commonly linked to Facebook, Google+, LinkedIn, and Twitter.
-They occasionally also link to social media platforms such as StumbleUpon, Tumblr, and Pinterest.
+Blog widgets and plug-ins for post-sharing are most commonly linked to Facebook, LinkedIn and x.com.
+They occasionally also link to social media platforms such as Tumblr and Pinterest.
 Many sharing widgets also include user counters which indicate how many times the content has been liked and shared across different social media pages.
 This can influence whether or not new users will engage with the post, and also gives businesses an idea of what kind of posts are most successful at engaging audiences.
 By using relevant and trending keywords in titles and throughout blog posts, a business can also increase search engine optimization and the chances of their content of being read and shared by a large audience.
 The root of effective SMO is the content that is being posted, so professional content creation tools can be very beneficial.
 These can include editing programs such as Photoshop, GIMP, Final Cut Pro, and Dreamweaver.
 Many websites also offer customization options such as different layouts to personalize a page and create a point of difference.

 Publishing industry

-With social media sites overtaking TV as a source for news for young people, news organisations have become increasingly reliant on social media platforms for generating traffic.
-A report by Reuters Institute for the Study of Journalism described how a 'second wave of disruption' had hit news organisations, with publishers such as The Economist having to employ large social media teams to optimism their posts and maximize traffic.
+With social media sites overtaking TV as a source for news for young people, news organizations have become increasingly reliant on social media platforms for generating traffic.
+A report by Reuters Institute for the Study of Journalism described how a 'second wave of disruption' had hit news organizations, with publishers such as The Economist having to employ large social media teams to optimize their posts, and maximize traffic.
 Within the context of the publishing industry, even professional fields are utilizing SMO.
 Because doctors want to maximize exposure to their research findings SMO has also found a place in the medical field.

 Today, 3.8 billion people globally are using some form of social media.
 People frequently obtain health-related information from online social media platforms like Twitter and Facebook.
 Healthcare professionals and scientists can communicate with other medical-counterparts to discuss research and findings through social media platforms.
 These platforms provide researchers with data sets and surveillance that help detect patterns and behavior in preventing, informing, and studying global disease; COVID-19.
 Additionally, researchers utilize SMO to reach and recruit hard-to-reach patients.
 SMO narrows specified demographics that filter necessary data in a given study.